jimmehhuang/PWA-Text-Editor/README.md

 To run the code on a local machine, clone the repo and run npm i to install dependencies.
 Run npm run start:dev to fire up the server.

 ## Usage
-Here is the link to the deployed app.
+[Here](https://progressive-webapp-text-editor.herokuapp.com/) is the link to the deployed app.

+At the top of the page, an "Install" button can install the application on your local machine.

+Text can be edited and saved to a local database, and be accessed offline.

 ## License
 Refer to license in repo or as below: